Eintracht Frankfurt: Title challenges in the early 90s and first relegation

 A year later, Berger had taken the club to 3rd place, and was recognised as the best coach in the league.
-Berger left in 1991 after a 4th place finish, but the squad now included players considered among the Bundesliga's best, such as Uwe Bein, Uli Stein, Jørn Andersen, Manfred Binz, Tony Yeboah and Andreas Möller.
+Berger left in 1991 after a 4th-place finish, but the squad now included players considered among the Bundesliga's best, such as Uwe Bein, Uli Stein, Jørn Andersen, Manfred Binz, Tony Yeboah and Andreas Möller.

 Dragoslav Stepanović took over as coach when Berger left, and Eintracht would finish 3rd in both seasons he coached, although he left before the end of 1992–93.
 Under Stepanović, Eintracht played what was considered some of the best football in Bundesliga history, making 'Stepi' a fan favourite to this day.
-In 1991-92, the club came closer than ever before to winning the Bundesliga.
+In 1991–92, the club came closer than ever before to winning the Bundesliga.
 Going into the last game of the season, Eintracht were top of the table and only needed a win against already-relegated Hansa Rostock.
-With the scores level at 1-1 Eintracht were denied what seemed a clear penalty, they would go on to lose 2-1.
+With the scores level at 1–1 Eintracht were denied what seemed a clear penalty, they would go on to lose 2–1.
 Referee Alfons Berg later apologised for his decision, but VfB Stuttgart became champions.
-Eintracht also came close in 1993-94, under Klaus Toppmöller, leading the table at the halway point; however, they fell to 5th place and Toppmöller was sacked.
+Eintracht also came close in 1993–94, under Klaus Toppmöller, leading the table at the halway point; however, they fell to 5th place and Toppmöller was sacked.

 In the summer of 1994, Jupp Heynckes was appointed coach.
 Things quickly began to turn sour, as Heynckes fell out with key players Tony Yeboah, Maurizio Gaudino and Jay-Jay Okocha.
 The club suspended all three players; Yeboah and Gaudino soon left.
 With the club in 13th, Heynckes decided to leave.
-For his role in breaking up the successful side of the early 90s, Heynckes is still reviled by many fans in Frankfurt.
+For his role in breaking up the successful side of the early 90s, Heynckes is still disliked by many fans in Frankfurt.

 Relegation would come in 1995–96, with neither club legend Charly Körbel or the previously successful Dragoslav Stepanovic able to rescue Eintracht.
 After 33 consecutive years in the Bundesliga, Frankfurt went down alongside 1.
 FC Kaiserslautern, who had also been ever-present until 1996.